MUmairAB/Disaster-Tweets-Classification-using-Transformers/README.md

 ## 1. Introduction

 Twitter has become an essential platform for real-time communication during emergencies, enabling individuals to share information about ongoing incidents.
 However, it is not always straightforward to determine if a tweet is genuinely indicating a disaster or if the language used is metaphorical or unrelated to actual emergencies.
 This ambiguity poses a challenge for organizations and agencies that rely on programmatic monitoring of Twitter to identify and respond to real emergencies promptly.
-This project aims to develop a machine learning model that accurately predicts whether a tweet is about a real disaster or not.
+This project aims to develop a machine-learning model that accurately predicts whether a tweet is about a real disaster or not.

 ## 2. Problem Description:

-The problem at hand is to develop a machine learning model that can accurately predict whether a given tweet is about a real disaster or not.
+The problem at hand is to develop a machine-learning model that can accurately predict whether a given tweet is about a real disaster or not.

 ## 3. Dataset Description